evanhyd/evanhyd/README.md

 ```

-# Do not flush the output buffer for no reason with exception of coding interactive console
+# Do not flush the output buffer for no reason
 ## Bad
 ```c++
 for(int i = 0; i < N; ++i)